 St Stephen's Day 26 December

-- Smoking In July 2009 Greece brought in antismoking laws similar to those found in most of Europe.
-Smoking is now banned inside public places, with the penalty being fines placed on the business owners.
+- Smoking Banned inside public places, with the penalty being fines placed on the business owners.
 Greece is home to some of the heaviest smokers in Europe, so enforcement is a challenge.
 They are often imposed in only a nominal way in remote locations where proprietors fear they would lose business.

 Taxes & Refunds

 Greece has some of the highest tax rates in Europe, largely due to its economic struggles.
-Value Added Tax (VAT) is 26% for most things, although food and medicine is 13% and accommodation, books and newspapers are 6.5%.
-VAT is always included in the price unless otherwise stated.
+Value Added Tax (VAT) is 24% for most things, although hotel accommodation, food and medicine is 13%, and for books and newspapers it's 6%.
+VAT is included in the price unless otherwise stated.

 Note that in Greece the area code must always be dialled when making a call (ie all Greek phone numbers are 10-digit).

-Local SIM cards can be used in European and Australian phones.
+Local SIM cards can be used in unlocked phones.
 Most other phones can be set to roaming.
 US and Canadian phones need to have a dual- or tri-band system.

-There are several mobile service providers in Greece, among which Cosmote, Vodafone and Wind are the best known.
+There are several mobile service providers in Greece, among which Cosmote (www.cosmote.gr), Vodafone (www.vodafone.gr) and Wind (www.wind.gr) are the best known.
 Of these three, Cosmote tends to have the best coverage in remote areas.
-All offer 2G connectivity and pay-as-you-talk services for which you can buy a rechargeable SIM card and have your own Greek mobile number.
+All offer 4G connectivity and pay-as-you-talk services for which you can buy a rechargeable SIM card and have your own Greek mobile number.
 If you're buying a package, be sure to triple-check the fine print.
 There are restrictions on deals such as 'free minutes' only being available to phones using the same provider.

 The use of a mobile phone while driving in Greece is prohibited, but the use of a Bluetooth headset is allowed.

-It's also possible to use payphones with the growing range of discount-card schemes.
+It's also possible to use payphones with discount-card schemes.
 This involves dialling an access code and then punching in your card number.
-The OTE version of this card is known as 'Hronokarta'.
-The cards come with instructions in Greek and English and the talk time is enormous compared with the standard phonecard rates.
+The OTE version of this card is known as 'Chronokarta'.
+The cards come with instructions in Greek and English and the talk time is good compared with the standard phonecard rates.

-Greece maintains one time zone throughout the country.
-It is two hours ahead of GMT/UTC and three hours ahead on daylight-saving time – which begins on the last Sunday in March, when clocks are put forward one hour.
+Greece is two hours ahead of GMT/UTC and three hours ahead on daylight-saving time – which begins on the last Sunday in March, when clocks are put forward one hour.
 Daylight saving ends on the last Sunday in October.

-- Public toilets are a rarity, except at airports and bus and train stations.
-Cafes are the best option if you get caught short, but you'll be expected to buy something for the privilege.
+- Public toilets tend to be limited to airports and bus and train stations with the very occasional one in tourist-heavy town centres.
+Cafes are the best option if you get caught short, but in tourist-heavy places, it's polite to buy something for the privilege.

 The Greek National Tourist Organisation (www.visitgreece.gr) is known as GNTO abroad and EOT within Greece.
 The quality of service from office to office varies dramatically; in some you'll get information aplenty and in others you'll be hard-pressed to find anyone behind the desk.
-EOT offices can be found in major tourist locations, though they are increasingly being supplemented or even replaced by local municipality tourist offices (such as in the Peloponnese).
+EOT offices can be found in major tourist locations.
+In some regions tourist offices are run by the local government/municipality.

 Travel With Children